GoogleCloudPlatform/podcast/site/content/post/episode-52-gde-summit/index.md

 DANIEL: Thanks.

 FRANCESC: Thanks for it.
-So I'm happy to have Didier in the Google Cloud Platform Podcast.
+So I'm happy to have Didier in the Google Cloud Podcast.
 How are you doing, Didier?

 DIDIER: I'm fine.